Joel Ward (footballer): AFC Bournemouth (loan)

+The following month, Ward signed a one-year loan deal with AFC Bournemouth to gain first team experience.
+It came after when he and Matt Ritchie went on trial with the Cherries and appeared in the club's three friendly matches.
+Upon joining AFC Bournemouth, Ward said: "I think it will be a great opportunity for me to get first-team football and work for my place.
+Hopefully I can get game time and getting that experience is all part of growing up.
+I think League Two will be a test and it's a step up from youth and reserves football.
+It will be tough to compete but I think I'm capable of raising the bar."

-The following month, he signed a one-year loan deal with AFC Bournemouth to gain first team experience.
-Ward soon made his debut in a League Cup match against Cardiff City on 12 August, playing the full 90 minutes as Cardiff ran out 2–1 winners.
+He soon made his debut in a League Cup match against Cardiff City on 12 August, playing the full 90 minutes as Cardiff ran out 2–1 winners.
 His League Two debut came later that week on 16 August 2008 in an away draw with Aldershot Town.
-As the season progressed, Ward continued to appear in defence for the Cherries and he gained the first yellow and red cards of his career on 18 October in a 4–1 away defeat to Shrewsbury Town, eventually being sent off for two bookable offences.
+As the season progressed, Ward continued to appear in defence for the Cherries, competing for a place in the starting–eleven.
+He gained the first yellow and red cards of his career on 18 October in a 4–1 away defeat to Shrewsbury Town, eventually being sent off for two bookable offences.
+After serving a one match suspension, Ward made his return, coming on as a 85th-minute substitute, in a 1–0 loss against Lincoln City on 25 October 2008.
 However, his form meant that he returned to the side soon afterwards, making his Football League Trophy and FA Cup debuts: a home defeat by Colchester United and a home win against Bristol Rovers on 4 and 8 November respectively.

-He scored his first and only Bournemouth goal in a 4–0 win over Morecambe on 2 May 2009.
+However, in a match against Shrewsbury Town on 7 February 2009, Ward suffered ankle injury after "falling awkwardly" and was substituted in the 16th minute, as the club won 1–0.
+After the match, he was out for eight weeks.
+By April, Ward was making progress on rehabilitation from his injury.
+He returned to the first team and scored his first and only Bournemouth goal in a 4–0 win over Morecambe on 2 May 2009.
+At the end of the 2008–09 season, Ward went on to make twenty–five appearances and scoring once in all competitions.
+Following this, he returned to his parent club.